 Although the methods and model were generally clear, there was a fair amount of emphasis on the role of recurrence in the LDDM, but very little evidence that recurrence was important or necessary for any of the empirical data examined.
 The authors do demonstrate the importance of recurrence in some of their simulation studies (particularly in their studies of persistence), but these would need to be compared against empirical data to be validated.
 Nevertheless, the model and thorough simulation investigations will likely help develop more precise theories of value-based decision-making.

 We appreciate the Reviewer’s thoughtful comments.
-These comments - especially about anatomic recurrence and its relationship to the parameter Alpha - inspired us to think more about the uniqueness of the current circuit to others, especially the implications related to the parameters Alpha (i.e., self-excitation) and Beta (i.e., local disinhibition).
+These comments - especially about anatomic recurrence and its relationship to the parameter α - inspired us to think more about the uniqueness of the current circuit to others, especially the implications related to the parameters α (i.e., self-excitation) and β (i.e., local disinhibition).
 Recurrence is required to drive winner-take-all competition in the standard RNM of decision-making.
-However, we show here with both analytical and numerical approaches that recurrence helps WTA competition but is not necessary.
+However, we show here with both analytical and numerical approaches that recurrence helps WTA competition but is not necessary in our model.
 Instead, the key feature of the LDDM is to utilize disinhibition in conjunction with lateral inhibition to realize winner-take-all competition.
 That leads to many different predictions of the current model from the existing models, such as selective inhibition and flexible control of dynamics.

-In response to the Reviewer’s points and after careful consideration of the differential equations, we realized that in our model fitting, the Alpha parameter fitting to zero does not necessarily mean recurrence should be zero.
-The alpha parameter shares a lot of similarity to the baseline gain control (parameter BG in our revision), and thus is unidentifiable in the current dataset that we can test on.
-In the interest of parsimony, we did not include the parameter BG in the original manuscript, but now include it because it reveals the difficulty of interpreting fit Alpha values as simply the level of recurrence.
+In response to the Reviewer’s points and after careful consideration of the differential equations, we realized that in our model fitting, the α parameter fitting to zero does not necessarily mean recurrence should be zero.
+The α parameter shares a lot of similarity to the baseline gain control (parameter BG in our revision), and thus is unidentifiable in the current dataset.
+In the interest of parsimony, we did not include the parameter BG in the original manuscript, but now include it because it reveals the difficulty of interpreting fit α values as simply the level of recurrence.

-Overall, disinhibition (Beta) in the LDDM is required for WTA activity while recurrence (Alpha) can contribute but is not necessary; however, Alpha is theoretically important for generating persistent activity, with the caveat that in the current framework there is an unclear relationship between fit Alpha and recurrence.
-Regardless, we agree that the contribution of Alpha to the LDDM framework is worth testing and examining with future empirical data.
+Overall, disinhibition (β) in the LDDM is required for WTA activity while recurrence (α) can contribute but is not necessary; however, α is theoretically important for generating persistent activity, with the caveat that in the current framework there is an unclear relationship between fit α and recurrence.
+Regardless, we agree that the contribution of α to the LDDM framework is worth further testing and examining with future empirical data.

 Please see response to recommendations below for a more detailed discussion of these issues.